John Hughes-Hallett: Political career

 Hughes-Hallett retired from the Royal Navy in 1954 as Vice-Admiral on his adoption as a Conservative Parliamentary candidate.
 A problem arose when he enquired of the Secretary of the Admiralty what pension he could expect, at that time MPs got no pension, and the Secretary erroneously gave him a figure that was far too high.
 When he discovered this he threatened legal proceedings and as he was now an MP this was very embarrassing to the Government; it was discussed at Cabinet level on at least two occasions.
 (Cabinet Minutes in National Archives).

 First elected in September 1954, he served as the Member of Parliament for Croydon East, later Croydon North East, until the 1964 election, defeating Labour's Walter Wolfgang at the 1959 general election.

 He was a British Representative at the Council of Europe between 1958 and 1960 and Parliamentary Secretary to the Ministry of Transport for Shipping and Shipbuilding, 1961 to 1964.
 In the 1958–59 parliament, he successfully piloted his private members bill through parliament, although only tenth in the ballot.
 It became the Road Traffic (Driving of Motor Cycles) Act.

-He was very popular among the Young Conservatives and always interested in their activities.
+He was popular among the Young Conservatives and always interested in their activities.